Automattic/wp-calypso/packages/composite-checkout/README.md

 ## MainContentWrapper

-A styled div, controlled by the [theme](#checkoutTheme), that's used as the inner wrapper for the [Checkout](#Checkout) component.
+A styled div, controlled by the [theme](#checkoutTheme), that's used as the inner wrapper for the [CheckoutStepsProvider](#CheckoutStepsProvider) component.
 You shouldn't need to use this manually.

 ### OrderReviewLineItems